kimghn/Linear-Regression-for-Electricity-Dataset/README.md

-# Linear-Regression-for-Electricity-Dataset
+# Linear Regression for Electricity Dataset

-Drawing four linear regressions for the electricity dataset to show the relationship between consumption and the other features
+I used Electricity dataset with 46k samples.
+First, I analyzed correlation between electricity dataset features such as Production, Oil and Gas, Coil and Biomass with Consumption, then I plotted a linear regression for all features to understand their relation.